AIMultipleAIMultiple

 3. Agriculture

-Drones equipped with multispectral cameras capture crop health data (RGB + infrared), fused with soil moisture sensors for precision farming.
+Drones equipped with multispectral cameras capture crop health data (RGB + infrared), which is then fused with soil moisture sensors for precision farming.
 Farmers share anonymized data via agricultural data cooperatives to train community AI models.

 4. Traffic management system

-Traffic management systems collect anonymized CCTV feeds and scans from autonomous vehicles to optimize routes.
-Privacy is maintained via edge processing, data anonymized on-device before transmission.
+Traffic management systems collect anonymized CCTV feeds and scans from autonomous vehicles to optimize routes and traffic flow.
+Privacy is maintained through edge processing, where data is anonymized on-device before transmission.

 • Tools: